 self-compacting.
 The UHPC matrix is very dense and has a minimal disconnected pore structure resulting in low permeability (Chloride ion diffusion less than 0.02 x 10-12 m2/s).
 The material’s low permeability prevents the ingress of harmful materials such as chlorides which yields superior durability characteristics.

-Due to its high flexural capacity at minimal thickness, steel reinforced UHPC is ideally suited for façade/roof/soffit panels, louvers, lattice systems and fins as well as other architectural elements such a balconies, stairs, etc.
+Due to its high flexural capacity at minimal thickness, steel reinforced UHPC is ideally suited for façade/roof/soffit panels, louvers, lattice systems, and fins as well as other architectural elements such as balconies, stairs, etc.

-Stone, Brick, Terra-cotta, Ceramic and even wood can be combined with thin ultra-high performance concrete elements to form precast veneer faced cladding elements, which can span multiple floor heights.
-The integration of capillary mats allows to activate façade and roof elements for energy harvesting.
+Stone, Brick, Terra-cotta, Ceramic, and even wood can be combined with thin ultra-high performance concrete elements to form precast veneer-faced cladding elements, which can span multiple floor heights.
+The integration of capillary mats allows the activation of the facade and roof elements for energy harvesting.